 Free First Checked Bag

-You and a traveling companion get a free first checked bag on all flights paid with your card – a potential value of $50 for each one-way flight.
+You and a traveling companion get a free first checked bag on all flights paid with your card – a potential value of $120 per round trip.

 United Club Passes

 As long as your account remains open and in good standing, you receive two complimentary United Club airport lounge passes per year.
 This benefit has a combined value of more than $100 per year, and entitles you to complimentary food, beverages, WiFi, office services, and more at participating lounges.

 You’re entitled to a slew of benefits at more than 900 Luxury Hotel & Resort Collection partners worldwide, including complimentary room upgrades when available, free breakfast, extended check-in/check-out hours, and more.

 This card comes with a slew of additional travel and purchase benefits.
 The most noteworthy include: